Dynamical Degeneracy Splitting and Directional Invisibility in Non-Hermitian Systems: Directional invisibility and geometry-dependent skin effect

 The Hamiltonian of the model is

 with a non-Hermitian parameter $g=1$.
-Obviously, the imaginary part is $\bm{k}$-dependent, thus leading to DDS in this system.
-We plot the spectral function $A(\omega_0,\bm{k}) = -\mathrm{Im} [G^+_0(\omega_0,\bm{k})]$ in Fig.~\ref{SM_FigS3}~(a)(b), showing the uneven broadening of EFC (the gray circle), which is a definite signature of the occurrence of DDS.
+Obviously, the imaginary part is $\bm{k}$-dependent, thus leading to dynamical degeneracy splitting in this system.
+We plot the spectral function $A(\omega_0,\bm{k}) = -\mathrm{Im} [G^+_0(\omega_0,\bm{k})]$ in Fig.~\ref{SM_FigS3}~(a)(b), showing the uneven broadening of equal-frequency contour (the gray circle), which is a definite signature of the occurrence of dynamical degeneracy splitting.
 According to the anomalous scattering theory, the anomalous scattering will occur.
 We assume an incident plane wave has $\bm{k}_i=(k_{x},k_{y})=(1,0)$ and hits the impurity line $\mathcal{L}_{\theta}$ with a rightward velocity in real space.
-Note that $\bm{k}_i$ lies on the EFC $\bm{K}(\omega_0)$ with $\omega_0 = \mathrm{Re}[\mathcal{H}(\bm{k}_i)]$, as shown in Fig.~\ref{SM_FigS3}(a)(b).
+Note that $\bm{k}_i$ lies on the equal-frequency contour $\bm{K}(\omega_0)$ with $\omega_0 = \mathrm{Re}[\mathcal{H}(\bm{k}_i)]$, as shown in Fig.~\ref{SM_FigS3}(a)(b).
 The impurity line $\mathcal{L}_{\theta}$ preserves the momentum along this direction, which means the scatterer $\mathcal{L}_{\theta}$ relates $\bm{k}_i^0$ with $\bm{k}_{s}$ and $\bm{k}_{s}^{\prime}$ in the way illustrated in Fig.~\ref{SM_FigS3}(a) and (b), respectively.
-Due to the larger broadening at $\bm{k}_{s}$, it means that the reflected wave is a non-Bloch wave, localized exponentially away from the impurity line.
+Due to the larger broadening at $\bm{k}_{s}$, it means that the reflected wave is a non-Bloch wave, damped away from the impurity line.
 However, if we rotate the oblique impurity line into vertical as shown in Fig.~\ref{SM_FigS3}(b), the $k_y$-component will be preserved during the scattering process.
 Because of the Hamiltonian respecting $\mathcal{M}_x$ symmetry, $\bm{k}_{s}^{\prime}=\mathcal{M}^{-1}_x \bm{k}_i$ has the equal broadening with $\bm{k}_i$.
 Therefore, the vertical impurity line scatters the incident plane wave $\bm{k}_i$ to a propagating plane wave $\bm{k}_{s}^{\prime}$, then the normal scattering occurs.
 Such a phenomenon unique to GDSE is dubbed {\em directional invisibility}.

 We use the wave packet dynamics to probe the directional invisibility in this example.
 The incident wave is a Gaussian wave packet with momentum center at $\bm{k}_i=(k_i^x,k_i^y) = (1,0)$.
 The time evolution of wave packet follows $|\psi(t)\rangle = \mathcal{N}(t)e^{- i H t} |\phi_0\rangle$, where $H$ is the full Hamiltonian consisting of the free Hamiltonian in Eq.(\ref{SM_SingleHam}) and impurity-line scattering potential $\mathcal{V}(\bm{r})=\lambda \delta(r_{\bot}=0)$, and $\mathcal{N}(t)$ is the normalization factor at every time.
 The incident Gaussian wave packet has the form $\phi_0(\bm{r}) = \mathrm{exp}[-(\bm{r}-\bm{r}_0)^2/\sigma^2+i \bm{k}_i^0 \bm{r}]$.
 In Fig.~\ref{SM_FigS3}(c)(d), the parameters are set as $(x_0,y_0,\sigma)=(24,30,4)$, and the system size of the lattice is $L_x=L_y=60$.
 It can be observed that the Gaussian wave packet is almost completely transmitted through the oblique impurity line without any propagating reflected waves, as shown in Fig.~\ref{SM_FigS3}(c).
 However, parts of the wave packet are reflected by the vertical impurity line as a propagating wave, as shown in Fig.~\ref{SM_FigS3}(d).
 Therefore, the real space dynamics in Fig.~\ref{SM_FigS3}(c)(d) shows the directional invisibility.